-2.38 Using the Reliability Programs
+2.37 Using the Reliability Programs

 The function of the Reliability programs is exactly what the name implies: they test that the drive and controller are operational, and that extended use with the combinations of commands does not make them fail.
-There are separate test programs for disk and tape, but they operating in the same fashion.

-As a stand-alone program, each Reliability utility tests only the part of the subsystem that you are installing; disk or tape.
+As a stand-alone program, the Reliability utility tests only the subsystem that you are installing.
 No attempt is made to provide an exhaustive system level test.
 It does not, for example, tell you if you have duplicated BMC priorities.
 To test for system level functioning, run Data General's MVSYSTEMX.

 '''

 RELIABILITY PROGRAM

 Enable mapping (YES, [NO]):

 Execution Mode:

 [R]andom Reliability

 [S]equential Reliability

 Enter your choice [R]:

-SCZ-5 RELIABILITY UTILITY
+SCZ-6 RELIABILITY UTILITY

 REV. XX

 COPYRIGHT 19XX, ZETACO, INC.

 COMMAND LIST

+[E]NTER A DEVICE

 [D]ELETE A DEVICE

-[E]NTER A DEVICE

 [S]TART A DEVICE

 [H]ALT A DEVICE

+[C]OMMAND LIST

 [L]IST ERROR TOTALS

-[C]OMMAND LIST

 [F]LAGS

 [M]ODE OF DISPLAY

-[O]UIT
+[Q]UIT

 ENTER A COMMAND SELECTION (C=CMD LIST):

 '''